-Most recently, we met and tried to decide this question: “is ‘committed conservative’ a good name for our site and mission?
+Most recently, we met and tried to decide this question: Is ‘committed conservative’ a good name for our site and mission?
 The concern was, as we see every day, that some won’t read us and will only ridicule us because of our name.
-The we realized that we decided long ago that we do not want a site just for kicks … or for clicks.
+Then we realized that we decided long ago that we do not want a site just for kicks … or for clicks.

 That’s what committed conservatives should do.